C4Q/heroku-deployment/README.md

 - Then, from the command line run `heroku addons:add heroku-postgresql:hobby-dev`.
 This will create a new database instance for your deployed app.

 ### deployment
-- to deploy your app, `cd` into your app's directory and run `heroku create`
 - to deploy new code, run `git push heroku master`
 - then open the URL that heroku gives you in your browser (it can sometimes take up to 30 minutes to go live)